Optimal and Self Selection of Service Type in a Queueing System where Long Service Postpones the Need for the Next Service: Nash equilibrium

-To see that PoA is unbounded, suppose that $\lambda_h$ is just slightly greater than $\lambda_l$, $\mu_h = 1$, and $\mu_l = 1/K$.
-When $N$ is very large, customers prefer the low rate service as the wait in the queue is very large and goes to $\infty$ as $N \rightarrow \infty$, customers have an incentive to stay active for longer time.
-Thus selecting the low rate is a dominant strategy and of course, an equilibrium.
+\proof{Proof of Theorem \ref{thm:PoA}.} Suppose that $\mu_h = 1$, and $\mu_l = 1/K, \, K > 1$.
+As $N \rightarrow \infty$, customers prefer the slow service because the expected waiting in the queue tends to $\infty$, and customers want to be active for a longer time.
+Thus, selecting the low rate is a dominant strategy.